bcgov/sso-realm-registry/helm/webapp/README.md

 # Realm Registry App Helm Chart

-The helm chart installs k8s objects with the release name `realm-registry-app`.
+The helm chart installs k8s objects with the release name `realm-registry`.

 ## Installing the Chart